-But, sometimes your vet can find a reason for Fido's vestibular upset.
+But sometimes your vet can find a reason behind the symptoms.

 Only a veterinarian can make a diagnosis and after the initial exam he/she will be able to tell you whether there are more tests that Fido needs.

 Most dogs will start to improve and symptoms will ease off within 2 to 3 days, and will be totally recovered within two to four weeks.

 BUT this doesn't mean that you don't need to have him examined by a veterinarian - you do!

 Although chances are good that your dog has the peripheral form of the disease, there are other possibilities.